josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind-is-smart-steering.md

 Unfortunately, try as we did, those explanations were summarily dismissed.
 It was just like the Mario Kart conversation from earlier; _why could you possibly want to go off the track?
 You're not supposed to do that!_

 To the powers in that company, Tailwind _was_ the be-all, end-all solution.
-In their minds, anybody who was complaining just didn't understand, or didn't know what they were doing.
+In their minds, anybody who didn't like the arrangement didn't understand, didn't know what they were doing, or were just griping about being forced to learn a new approach.

 They couldn't fathom the downsides.

 In the months that followed, many of my colleagues transferred to other teams in other areas of the company.
 Some (like me) left entirely.
 That admittedly wasn't my main reason, and I suspect it wasn't anyone else's either.
 But still: being creatively stifled by people who don't try to understand your problems and don't really trust that you even know what you're talking about to begin with…well, it has a way of sticking with you.

-I think often about what I could have said in those conversations; what might have made those more senior developers in charge of our projects understand the lose-lose situation they'd put us into; made them realize that where they saw a shining sunrise of pure upside, we saw long, dark shadows of disadvantages.
+I think often about what I could have said in those conversations; what might have made those more senior developers in charge of our projects understand the lose-lose situation they'd put us into; painted the promising sunrise they saw on their side of the mountain as the long, dark, ominous shadow we saw on ours.

 I don't know if I could have.
 But since I've spent so much of this post talking about upsides and downsides, and how one person's bug is another person's feature, let's close on that.